 Did you play some games and start to feel the power of the two Bishops?
 Good!

 Let’s go to the next training position where I’ve also removed the b2 and g7 pawns.

 If you already have a basic understanding of using the power of two Bishops, you’ll notice that White’s position became even more advantageous as White now has a pawn majority on the kingside while Black has a pawn majority on the Queenside.

-The two Bishops love waging war on both sides of the board – this is where they’re in their element.
+The Bishop pair love waging war on both sides of the board – this is where they’re in their element.

 If you didn’t know this, you’ll feel it when you practice this position with your partner.
 And if you knew it theoretically, practice will deepen your understanding.